genouest/checkcel/README.md

 ```

 # Templates
 A template needs to contain a class inheriting the Checkplate class.
 This class must implement a `validators` attribute, which must be a dictionary where the keys are the column names, and the values the validator.
 If you plan on generating a file with the template, it might be better to use an `OrderedDict`.
-See the example for more information.
+See the examples for more information.

 ## Validators
 * NoValidator (always True)